Professor Chet Sherwood, chair of the Department of Anthropology, in his laboratory in Science and Engineering Hall

 Thanks to an endowment from the late Jane B. Hart, BA ’70, we sponsor a Jane B. Hart Distinguished Lecture.
 This year’s speaker was Dr. Kristen Hawkes of the University of Utah.
 She spoke on March 22, 2017 on “The Grandmother Hypothesis and Human Evolution.”
 Her talk discussed the importance in human evolution of older family members supporting their younger kin.
 Alumni and friends of GW Anthropology are always invited to join us for future lectures.

 Journey to the Origins of Humankind: Faculty in our department’s Center for the Advanced Study of Human Paleobiology, in collaboration with the National Museums of Kenya, have developed a unique tour, available by request, to allow select visitors to access a once-in-a-lifetime insight into human origins by touring sites and collections in Kenya.
 We have partnered with Abercrombie and Kent to develop a truly exclusive perspective on human origins.
-A general overview of this tour is available here.
-However, if you would like to extend or shorten any particular component of this tour, this can be arranged.
+If you would like to extend or shorten any particular component of this tour, this can be arranged.
 Please contact us at [email protected].

 Luisa Abott, BA ’77, retired from the U.S. Foreign Service in 2007 and lives in Williamsburg, Va.